Ambur MCP server

 How to use Ambur MCP server?

 To use the Ambur MCP server, you need to build it using the nightly build of Rust.
-After building, you can connect it to Claude Desktop by configuring the claude_desktop_config.json
+After building, you can connect it to Claude Desktop by configuring the claude_desktop_config.json file.
+Alternatively, you can integrate it with LangGraph using the @langchain/mcp-adapters package.

 Key features of Ambur MCP server